kiavashp/kiavashp.github.io/docs/_words/rogue.md

 "All good Cap!"

 How strange, I thought, noticing ripples in the ice beneath my feet.
 I followed the rings around the foot of the ship, feeling like an idiot when I realized.
 The thrusters.
 Of course.
-Fuel burning burning at a thousand degrees melted the ice, pushing the water — that didn't immediately evaporate — out in every direction.
+Fuel burning at a thousand degrees melted the ice, pushing the water — that didn't immediately evaporate — out in every direction.
 Which clearly re-froze the instant the burners were off, thanks to the planet's aggressive lack of atmosphere.

 <i>Focus.
 Damnit.</i>